LucasAFournier/predictris/README.md

 At step $t$ the agent activates every node whose observation matches its current perception $o_t$ (dotted circles) and follows the outgoing edge corresponding to the executed action $a_t$.
 Reaching the root tests the prediction: a failure flips the source node to *uncertain* (black circle), whereas a subsequent success uses backward induction to append a previous observation–action pair to the start node, after which the node becomes *confident* (plain circle).

 Extensions therefore arise only on previously uncertain nodes, so the tree "converges" to the shortest prefixes sufficient for prediction, yielding a compact, incrementally constructed memory whose depth adapts to the empirical complexity of the environment.

-## Code Structure

-The project's code is structured modularly to separate the core learning mechanisms from the environment.
-The agent learning and prediction logic using prediction trees resides in [`src/predictris/agent/`](src/predictris/agent/), whereas the tetris environment implementation resides in [`src/predictris/tetris/`](src/predictris/tetris/).
-This design ensures that the agent is agnostic to the specific world it inhabits, receiving only perception and action functions during initialization.

 ## Algorithm